Therapy

 Most clinical psychologists are trained in a range of different theories and approaches to therapy and draw on these to help make sense of their client’s experiences.

-Clinical psychologists often work in partnership with other professionals and under supervision to ensure they are continually developing their practice and offering the most appropriate interventions.
+Clinical psychologists work collaboratively with their clients, empowering them to explore, better understand and manage their experiences and relationships.
+They also often work in partnership with other professionals and under supervision to ensure they are continually developing their practice and offering the most appropriate interventions.
 This means that if once we meet we agree that another professional could be helpful to you we may discuss for me to speak to your GP, Health Visitor or other services.
 I would, however, only do this following discussion with you as confidentiality is essential for us to be able to build a trusting relationship.

 What is Therapy?

 Psychological therapy or talking therapy is a treatment aimed at relieving emotional distress and mental health difficulties.
 It refers to a wide range of different therapeutic approaches and every therapist is different but in general therapy sessions are structured meetings between a qualified therapist and a client with the aim of improving some aspect of their life.
-It can help you deal with a wide range of emotional and relational difficulties such as stress, anxiety, depression, low self-esteem, trouble calming down big emotions, relationship difficulties, life transitions, physical health difficulties, bereavement or loss, childhood difficulties, traumatic experiences, etc.
+It can help you deal with a wide range of emotional and relational difficulties such as stress, anxiety, depression, low self-esteem, trouble calming down big emotions, relationship difficulties, life transitions, physical health difficulties, bereavement or loss, childhood difficulties, traumatic experiences, etc. The clients I work with are usually resourceful people who are facing challenges and dilemmas that have left them feeling stuck.
+I am experienced in a range of therapies and I draw on these different approaches to offer a therapy tailored to your unique needs and circumstances.